4 Simple Things You Can Buy on Amazon to Boost Your Mood

 Journaling encourages self-awareness, adds Lyons, which can be an investment in your personal self-reflection and attention to the positive in-the-moment experiences.
 (Here’s how to start a journal.)

 Try jotting down three to five highlights or things you’re grateful for at the end of each day.
 It might help boost your mood—not just in the moment, but also when you re-read it during challenging times.
+If you don’t like using pen and paper, typing on your phone or computer works, too.
 (We recommend these 29 instant mood-boosters on those days, too.)

 A Meditation Pillow: FelizMax Zafu Buckwheat Meditation Cushion